 Once you’re convinced that everything looks and works the way it should, it’s time to do the whole thing over again on a different browser through the browser test.

 Internet browsers like Internet Explorer, Google Chrome and Mozilla Firefox are finickety little things, each with their own individual quirks and unique approaches to loading websites.

-This means that, whilst your new website might look perfect on Chrome, Firefox throws a few spanners in the works that throws your styling into disarray or renders your shopping cart practically useless.
+This means that, whilst your new website might look perfect on Chrome, Firefox throws a few spanners in the works that throw your styling into disarray or renders your shopping cart practically useless.
 Of all the browsers, Internet Explorer is the biggest culprit for this, but again, take nothing for granted.
 Using a website builder like Weebly or Wix should work out any kinks for you, but it’s still worth taking a look for yourself.

-Give your site the same thorough, full-process on all the leading web browsers, including Opera and Safari.
+Give your site the same thorough, full process on all the leading web browsers, including Opera and Safari.